Dealing with Expert Bias in Collective Decision-Making: Conclusion

 \section{Conclusion}

-In this paper we explored the presence of systematic biases in expert advice and how they affect the performance of several CDM algorithms under different expert configurations.
-In particular, we found that our proposed meta-CMAB approach can implicitly identify such biases and counteract them, provided there is a correlation (whether positive or negative) between the experts' advice and the outcomes.
-In contrast, previous approaches to bandits with expert advice, such as EXP4.P and meta-MAB, are constrained by the performance of the single best expert and as a result these algorithms rapidly degrade in performance when biases are present.
-We found that these conclusions also hold for the alternative CMAB formulation, as the results presented in the appendix show.
+In this paper we explored the presence of systematic biases in expert advice and how they affect the performance of several CDM algorithms under different expert configurations, and for both human and synthetic experts.
+In particular, we found that our proposed Meta-CMAB approach can implicitly identify such biases and counteract them, provided there is a correlation (whether positive or negative) between the experts' advice and the outcomes.
+In contrast, previous approaches to bandits with expert advice, such as EXP4-IX, and Meta-MAB, are constrained by the performance of the single best expert and as a result these algorithms rapidly degrade in performance when biases are present.

-Our exploration of different expert configurations demonstrates the potential for meta-CMAB on a wide variety of collective decision-making tasks, provided an objective feedback from decisions (i.e., a reward) is available.
-Our first results showed how a group of homogeneous experts, with relatively similar levels of expertise, can benefit from the meta-CMAB algorithm.
-In particular, meta-CMAB is able to exploit the collective, whereas EXP4.P and meta-MAB tend to converge towards the exploitation of a single expert. meta-CMAB thus really reaps the benefits of consulting multiple experts as it finds solutions better than what can be provided by the best expert in the group.
+Our exploration of different expert configurations demonstrates the potential for Meta-CMAB on a wide variety of collective decision-making tasks, provided an objective feedback from decisions (i.e., a reward) is available.
+Our first results showed how a group of experts can benefit from the Meta-CMAB algorithm.
+In particular, Meta-CMAB is able to exploit the collective, whereas EXP4-IX, and Meta-MAB tend to converge towards the exploitation of a single expert.
+Meta-CMAB thus really reaps the benefits of consulting multiple experts as it finds solutions better than what can be provided by the best expert in the group.

+We subsequently validated the improvements provided by Meta-CMAB on human expertise derived from crowd-sourced tasks.
+In particular, we found that Meta-CMAB surpasses previous adaptive approaches (EXP4-IX, Meta-MAB) on all problems with human expertise.
+We also found that, only when experts are homogeneous and better-than-random --- the ideal configuration for an average --- is Meta-CMAB slightly outperformed by a simple average.
+In all other configurations however, Meta-CMAB is a significant improvement over the simple average.